EthanYang-hub/EthanYang-hub/README.md

 ### SF Technology

 Worked on large-scale logistics and internal business systems, including order services, waybill services, discount-management systems, and image-generation services.
 My work included backend development, data workflows, service integration, performance optimization, and support for business-facing operations tools.

+#### Selected Enterprise Projects

+- **Order & Waybill Core Services**
+  Worked on core logistics backend services that aggregated orders from multiple upstream channels, standardized routing-related data, and distributed downstream waybill events.
+The platform handled about 30 million orders per day and about 120 million downstream waybill events per day.

+- **Waybill Image Generation Service**
+  Helped redesign a legacy image-generation workflow from pre-generated storage-heavy processing into an on-demand model with reusable image components.
+This reduced storage usage by about 90% and improved image generation latency from around 1 second to around 300 ms.

+- **Discount Analytics and Task Dispatch Platform**
+  Built and maintained a business analytics and task workflow platform used for discount-related customer analysis, abnormal-customer monitoring, reporting, and operational follow-up.
+The system reduced manual reporting effort and improved visibility for business teams.

 ### Freelance Engineering